Ramy-Badr-Ahmed/Nodejs-TLS-Server-Client/README.md

 - Secure Embedded Systems Communication

-    > Integrate TLS client with embedded devices (e.g., Raspberry Pi, Arduino with Ethernet/Wi-Fi shields) to send data securely to a central server for monitoring and control.
+    > Integrate TLS client with embedded devices (e.g., Raspberry Pi, Arduino with Ethernet/Wi-Fi shields) to send data securely to a central server (for monitoring and control).

 - Secure Time Synchronization

-    > Use the server to provide a timestamp service for devices on a network, ensuring synchronized time across various systems with TLS security.
+    > Use the server to provide a timestamp service for devices on a network (ensure synchronized time across various systems with TLS security).

 - Secure IoT Applications